Informatiesystemen/Informatiesystemen/project_s4549775.md

 	* belong to categories
 	* have a color
 	* have an ID
-	* is called a name
+	* are called a name
 	* cost a price
 	* …
 * Shopping carts